Kraljic Matrix: the Basics and Example

 Leverage products

 Leverage products (High impact on profit and low delivery risk) have a clear impact on the cost price of the end product, while the delivery risk is relatively low.
-There are multiple suppliers, products are easily comparable, and supply is sufficient.
-A small price change or difference in quality can have an immediate impact on the total costs.

 Routine products

-The balance of power between the company and the supplier is usually even here.
-The biggest profit lies less in the price per item and more in efficiency.
-By increasing production standardization, choosing a fixed supplier with a catalog agreement, and automating ordering processes, you save time and process costs.
+Your company can reduce both processing time and operational costs through standardized production methods and fixed supplier selection and catalog agreements and automated ordering systems.
 This means that employees have to pay as little attention as possible to this category, leaving more room for the product groups that really make a difference.

-Kraljic Matrix: steps in the purchasing process
+Kraljic matrix: Steps in the purchasing process

 Peter Kraljic recommends the following steps in the entire purchasing process: